yates13/recursive-factorials/README.md

 1. Create a class with attributes for each individual's (A) sampleID, (B) date of sequencing, (C) phenotype ("orange" or "blue"), and (D) nucleotide sequence.
 1. Calculate the total number of individuals in your sample set (your "n")
-1. Provide a list of all individuals with the "blue" trait (your "k")
+1. Provide a list of all individuals with the "orange" trait (your "k")
 1. Calculate the probability of finding your number of observed orange traits given the sample size and the frequency of orange within the population [f(k;n,p)]

 The results of your analysis will be reported in a file called ```results.txt```.
 An example is available in the file ```results-example.txt```, which is the output from examination of the ```Aubie.fasta``` file; your results file should be in this exact format.
 You can use the ```results-example.txt``` file as a key as you work with the ```Aubie.fasta``` file, but your script should be able to do these calculations for any file formated the same as ```Aubie.fasta```.